lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 To list all the virtual environments you have created, type `conda env list` through PyCharm terminal.

 The created virtual environment might have some python libraries installed by default.
-Sometimes you want to remove all these exisiting libraries, to do this run `pip freeze >> requirements.txt` to dump these library names in "requirements.txt" file, then run `pip uninstall -r requirements.txt -y` to remove them all.
+Sometimes you want to remove all these exisiting libraries, to do this run `pip list --format=freeze >> requirements.txt` to dump these library names in "requirements.txt" file, then run `pip uninstall -r requirements.txt -y` to remove them all.

+<b>Note:</b> The benefit of using pip list --format=freeze is that it records each package's version.
+In contrast, simply using pip freeze may show some packages' file paths on your own machine, which cannot be reinstalled on another machine.

 ### How to use Created Virtual Environments on Jupyter